Related to this calculator, check out our Saving for Retirement Calculator.

 Some insights into the results this tool unearths:

 This calculator is NOT a Monte-Carlo simulator in that it does not generate any fake or random data.
 Instead, this calculator uses historical data and backtests against it.
 Essentially it replays what happened in each of the years in the dataset given the inputs and then summarizes the results.

 For a 30 year retirement period, this calculator will run a simulation from 1928 to 1958, then it will run a simulation from 1929 to 1959, then from 1930 to 1960, and so on.
-In simulations that go beyond 2017, it will wrap back to 1928 and count up from there.
+In simulations that go beyond the present year, it will wrap back to 1928 and count up from there.
 In this sense, the effect of the great depression is factored in for early and late starting years.